 Fun fact: Andrew is a recovering political junkie whose first post-college job was working on Senator Ted Kennedy’s senate staff.
 He also worked on Senator Kennedy’s presidential campaign staff.

 Before she made the career switch to public relations, Patty Freedman was an actress, who worked extensively in television, film and on Broadway.
-One reason Patty connects so well with clients is because she understands their goals, their career demands and their insecurities.
-Beyond her entertainment background, Patty brings her natural skills as a matchmaker to work, connecting celebrities to the brands she represents. and creating on-going product endorsement partnerships.
-Patty has created events for AEFPR that include everything from celebrity booking/handling to complete media coverage and high level placements.
+One reason Patty connected so well with clients is because she understood their goals, their career demands, and their insecurities.
+Beyond her entertainment background, Patty brought her natural skills as a matchmaker to work, connecting celebrities to the brands she represents and creating on-going product endorsement partnerships.
+Patty created events for AEFPR that included everything from celebrity booking/handling to complete media coverage and high level placements.

 Fun Fact: Patty starred opposite Jackie Gleason in “Sly Fox” directed by Arthur Penn and written by Larry Gelbart; she was a fantasy on “The Island” and had her own porthole on “The Love Boat.”
 Oh…she was also the original voice of Snuggles the Bear!